CommandersAct/Platform-Documentation/features/consent-management/user-guides/consent-analysis.md

 # Consent Performance Dashboard

-The Commanders Act **Consent Performance Dashboard** provides a centralized view of your compliance health and user engagement.
+The Commanders Act **Consent Analysis Dashboard** provides a centralized view of your compliance health and user engagement.
 It combines high-level visual modules with deep analytical metrics to help you optimize your consent rates and tracking quality.

 ## Visual Analysis Modules